lumigo-io/lumigo-node/README.md

 * When configuring your Lambda functions, include the appropriate Lambda Layer ARN [from these tables](https://github.com/lumigo-io/lumigo-node/blob/master/layers)

+*Note* - Lambda Layers are an optional feature.
+If you decide to use this capability, the list of Lambda layers available is available [here.](https://github.com/lumigo-io/lumigo-node/blob/master/layers)

 ### With Serverless framework:
-* To configure Serverless framework, simply install our plugin: [**serverless-lumigo-plugin**](https://github.com/lumigo-io/serverless-lumigo-plugin/blob/master/README.md)
+* To configure the Serverless Framework to work with Lumigo, simply install our plugin: [**serverless-lumigo-plugin**](https://github.com/lumigo-io/serverless-lumigo-plugin/blob/master/README.md)

 ### Manually: